Samantha Newark

-Samantha Newark (born 27 June 1967) is an English-born American musician, singer and actress.
+Samantha Newark (born 27 June 1967) is an English musician and actress.
 She is best known for her voice-over work as the speaking voice of Jem and Jerrica in the animated cartoon series Jem.
 As a teenager, Newark became a voice-over talent in mainstream television.
 Her work on "Jem" produced a serious cult following that persists to this day.
 She lent her voice to many radio and TV projects while writing and performing her original music as a solo recording artist in Los Angeles CA, Nashville TN and Dallas, Texas.
-In 2015 Newark appeared in the live action feature film adaptation on Jem and the Holograms directed by Jon Chu.
+In 2015 Newark appeared in the live-action feature film adaptation on Jem and the Holograms directed by Jon M. Chu.

 Early years

 Samantha Newark was born in Wimbledon, London.
 Although she was born in England, her family then moved to Africa and later to the US.
 She attended several different schools and began her music career in Africa after seeing Lena Zavaroni perform.
 She continued working as an actress and singer and came to prominence when she landed the role of Jem in 1985.